Last Updated on

 - Gandharva Mahavidyalaya was India’s first music school.

 - Each state produces a different kind of folk music.
 A few examples are Dandiya from Gujrat, Bauls from Bengal and Lavani from Maharashtra.

-- Bageshwari Qamar is the first shenai wadak of India.
+- Bageshwari Qamar is the first shenai vadak of India.

 - Sarod is an instrument that is exclusively Indian.

-- The tabla too is a musical instrument that was made first in India.
-Gandharva Mahavidyalaya was the first music school in India.
+- The tabla, too, is a musical instrument that was made first in India.

-- Banjaran was the first folk album of India that contained folk songs from Gujrat and Rajasthan.
+- Banjaran was the first folk album of India that contained folk songs from Gujarat and Rajasthan.